lastpass/joomla-saml/README.md

 The LastPass Joomla SAML Plugin enables SAML 2.0 single-sign-on to Joomla! by acting as a SAML Service Provider.
 It is based on the SimpleSAMLphp library.
-The plugin is released under the LGPL; please see LICENSE.txt for details.
+The plugin is released under the GPL; please see LICENSE.txt for details.

 What do I need to use it?
 -------------------------